Hello! Who are you and what business did you start?

 One should never fear failures.

 Once I had the manufacturer ready, I did the intellectual property portion.
-I filed the trademarks myself by researching because I did not know enough funds left to hire lawyers.
+I filed the trademarks myself by researching.
 For KASA, I ran targeted Facebook ads to capture email and see what CPC I was getting; surprisingly, people in the USA and Europe loved the shoes, they visited the website and pre-ordered in large numbers.

 Describe the process of launching the business.